-At the heart of the major is the Major's Colloquium, which introduces different methodological approaches to art history and critical texts that have shaped the discipline.
+At the heart of the major is AHIS W3895 Majors' Colloquium: the Literature and Methods of Art History, which introduces different methodological approaches to art history and critical texts that have shaped the discipline.
 The colloquium also prepares students for the independent research required in seminars and advanced lecture courses, and should be taken during the junior year.